GoogleCloudPlatform/gcp-token-broker/docs/concepts/encryption.md

 ### Cloud KMS

-Class path: `com.google.cloud.broker.encryption.backends.CloudKMSBackend`
+Class path: `com.google.cloud.broker.encryption.backends.KMSEnvelopeEncryptionBackend`

-The Cloud KMS backend uses [Cloud KMS](https://cloud.google.com/kms/) to encrypt and decrypt data.
+The Cloud KMS backend uses [Cloud KMS](https://cloud.google.com/kms/) to encrypt and decrypt an AES256 key stored in GCS.
+The AES256 key is used to encrypt and decrypt data.

 This backend is available as a separate [package on Maven Central](https://search.maven.org/search?q=g:com.google.cloud.broker%20AND%20a:encryption-backend-cloud-kms):